By Eric Vandenbroeck 11 Dec. 2012

 interrogation, Schellenberg stated that on the night of April 24-25, during a

-formally asked the count to convey to the Swedish government for onward
+count to convey to the Swedish government for onward transmission to General

-on the Case of Walter Friedrich Schellenberg,” British-U.S. interrogation of
+Case of Walter Friedrich Schellenberg,” British-U.S. interrogation of Schellenberg.)

 According to